Can the latent signatures of quantum superposition be detected through correlation harvesting?: CONCLUSIONS AND OUTLOOKS

 \section{CONCLUSIONS AND OUTLOOKS}

 We investigate the correlation harvesting for a spacetime in quantum superposition.
 In particular, we employ an operational framework to analyze `superpositions of spacetimes' by coupling matter, represented by an UDW detector, to a quantum field.
-We utilize this methodology to investigate the entanglement and mutual information harvesting in a BTZ black hole under a superposition of masses.
+We utilize this methodology to investigate the entanglement and mutual information harvested in a BTZ black hole in superposition.
 We have shown that the correlation harvesting process reveals signatures indicative of quantum superposition.
 This effect confirms a related result obtained recently for the (2+1)-dimensional BTZ black hole in a superposition of masses \cite{Foo:2021exb}.

-In the framework of entanglement harvesting, superposed spacetime significantly enhances the extractable quantum entanglement.
+In the framework of entanglement harvesting, the constructive interference between the field modes in superposed spacetime significantly enhances the extractable quantum entanglement.
 This study demonstrates that, while entanglement harvesting is predominantly influenced by the local properties of the quantum field vacuum, the global spacetime structure, particularly its superposed configuration, significantly enhances quantum entanglement through induced interference effects.
-In contrast to entanglement harvesting, the effect of spacetime superposition on mutual information harvesting is governed by the proper distance between the two detectors.
+In contrast to entanglement harvesting, the effect of spacetime superposition on mutual information harvesting is influenced by the proper distance between the two detectors.
 For small detector separations, the mutual information harvested in a superposed spacetime is consistently lower than in a single spacetime; however, as the separation increases, it surpasses that of a single spacetime for specific mass ratios $\sqrt{M_2/M_1}$.
 Our study further finds that maximal entanglement and mutual information are achieved when the measured control state of the spacetime coincides with its initially prepared state.